auralius/steady-state-detection/README.md

 ![alt text](https://github.com/auralius/steady-state-detection/blob/main/kelly/result2.png)

-Closer the probability to 1 means the more likely it is in a steady state condition.
+A closer probability to 1 means the more likely it is in a steady state condition.

 ------------------------------------------------------